Carthage/Carthage/Documentation/Artifacts.md

 git "https://enterprise.local/desktop/git-error-translations.git" "development"
 ```

-## Cartfile.lock
+## Cartfile.resolved

-After running the `carthage update` command, a file named `Cartfile.lock` will be created alongside the `Cartfile` in the working directory.
+After running the `carthage update` command, a file named `Cartfile.resolved` will be created alongside the `Cartfile` in the working directory.
 This file specifies precisely _which_ versions were chosen of each dependency, and lists all dependencies (even nested ones).

-The `Cartfile.lock` file ensures that any given commit of a Carthage project can be bootstrapped in exactly the same way, every time.
+The `Cartfile.resolved` file ensures that any given commit of a Carthage project can be bootstrapped in exactly the same way, every time.
 For this reason, you are **strongly recommended** to commit this file to your repository.

-Although the `Cartfile.lock` file is meant to be human-readable and diffable, you **must not** modify it.
+Although the `Cartfile.resolved` file is meant to be human-readable and diffable, you **must not** modify it.
 The format of the file is very strict, and the order in which dependencies are listed is important for the build process.

 ## Carthage.build